python/cpython/Doc/library/datetime.rst

 .. class:: datetime(year, month, day[, hour[, minute[, second[, microsecond[, tzinfo]]]]])

    The year, month and day arguments are required.  *tzinfo* may be ``None``, or an instance of a :class:`tzinfo` subclass.
-The remaining arguments may be ints or longs, in the following ranges:
+The remaining arguments may be integers, in the following ranges:

    * ``MINYEAR <= year <= MAXYEAR``
    * ``1 <= month <= 12``